bgamari/ghc-wiki-import/explicit-call-stack.md

 ## The basic idea

-1.  'assert' magically injects the current file location.
-One could imagine generalising this a bit so that you could sya
+1. GHC's 'assert' magically injects the current file location.
+One could imagine generalising this a bit so that you could say

   ```wiki
   	...(f $currentLocation)...